Cartoon style image of J.J. Thomson and his cathode ray tubes

 The ancient Greeks believed that all matter was composed of four basic elements, earth, air, fire and water.

-However another Greek philosopher; Democritus developed a new theory to explain the composition of matter bases on atoms.
+However another Greek philosopher; Democritus developed a new theory to explain the composition of matter based on the idea that all substances were composed of minute particles called atoms.
 However Democritus like all the Greek philosophers never carried any practical work or provided any evidence for his ideas.

 Democritus' atomic theory was based on reasoning, logic and thinking.
 Democritus argued that if you cut a substance in half then each of the two halves had the same properties as the original whole substance.
 He then suggested that if you kept cutting the substance into smaller and smaller pieces you would eventually arrive at an infinitesimally small piece that could not be cut any further.
 He called these small infinitesimally small pieces of matter atomos or atoms.